 The purchase protection insurance policy is estimated to be worth about $40 per year, which leaves $55 to be recovered in rewards points value before the cardholder has broken even and can make a net gain.
 If points are valued at 1.6 cents each (when redeemed for Qantas award flights), annual card expenditure of only $3,437 would be required in order to offset the remainder of the fee.

-In the first year, of course, the 15,000 points are worth $160 and the QFF joining fee is worth $89.50 if you need to use it.
-Together, these benefits alone are worth almost three times the annual fee.
+In the first year, of course, the 15,000 bonus points are worth $240 and the QFF joining fee is worth $89.50 if you need to use it.
+Together, these benefits alone are worth more than three times the annual fee.

 One of the best Qantas Frequent Flyer starter cards